alexyaseen/front_migration/README.md

    - Click "Create Credentials" > "OAuth client ID"
    - Choose "Desktop app"
    - Download the credentials JSON file
-5. Save the file as `credentials.json` in the project root
+5. Keep the file handy; you'll paste its contents when running the tool for the first time

 ### 4) Configure environment